A walled garden is a popular term these days. Ever wondered what it means?

 Table of Contents:

-- What is a Walled Garden on the Internet?
+- What is a Walled Garden?

-- Facebook Google Duopoly
+- Walled Garden Facebook and Google

 - How Walled Gardens Impact Publishers?

-What is a Walled Garden on the Internet?
+What is a Walled Garden?

 Example of Walled Garden

 Walled Garden Technology

-- Demand-Side Platform (DSP) to buy ads
+- Demand-Side Platform (DSP) to buy ads in an automated way

-Facebook Google Duopoly
+Walled Garden Facebook and Google

 What is Apple’s and Amazon’s Walled Garden?

-Apart from Google and Facebook, two more walled gardens are worth mentioning: Amazon and Apple.
+Apart from Google and Facebook, two more walled gardens are worth mentioning–Amazon and Apple.
 Together these four make up “GAFA” (or “FAGA”).

 How Walled Gardens Impact Publishers?